Jaywaa/Stitch-Payment-Request-Lambda/README.md

 ## ⚠️ Warning
 This function offers no authorization.
 It accepts beneficiary information via the POST body, and it is strongly recommended you secure this function to avoid malicious generation of payment requests using your client information.
 See: [Lambda authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html)

+## Code
+If you're just here to see code examples for integrating with the Stitch API.
+The files you'll want are:
+1. `function/stitch/retrieve-client-token.ts` -- generates a client assertion and fetches a client token.
+2. `function/stitch/payment-request-create.ts` -- builds the GraphQL query to generate a PaymentInitiationRequest
+3. `function/stitch/fetch-graqhql.ts` -- simply executes the network request to the Stitch API

 ## Getting started
+If you would like to implement and deploy the function, you'll need to follow the guide below.

 ### 1. Set up environment
 Take a look at `function/settings.ts` to see how the environment variables are loaded.